ConSol/sakuli/docs/sakuli-api.md

 ==========

 This page gives an overview about the structure behinde Sakuli and the most important functions of Sakuli.
-Use the [Sakuli-API][1] get further informations about the features of Sakuli.
+Use the [Sakuli-API][1] to get further informations about the features of Sakuli.

 Command structure